Health and Safety Abroad

 Some students choose to purchase supplemental travel insurance to provide coverage for loss or delay of personal belongings, program delays or cancellations, or other unexpected occurrences during their international experiences.
 All supplemental insurance policies are the sole responsibility of the student and must be purchased on an individual basis.

-The Education Abroad Office encourages students to review supplemental insurance options and decide whether it is right for them to purchase a policy.
+Education Abroad encourages students to review supplemental insurance options and decide whether it is right for them to purchase a policy.

 Theft insurance usually provides coverage for the replacement costs of items stolen while abroad, such as a laptop or camera.